There’s a lot of information about strength training for MMA right now, but very little in the way of Strength Training for Muay Thai out there.

 Strength Training For the Casual Muay Thai Trainee

 If you are not training like a fighter (you train 2-4 times a week and one session a day and do no cardio outside of training), then you can pretty much add a general Strength Training routine with 3-4 workout sessions a week to your current schedule with little difficulty or discomfort.
-Basically, the quantity of your training is not so much that both training programs start to impact the other.
+The quantity of your training is not so much that both training programs start to impact the other.

 I suggest you read my Strength Training 101 guide — you can pretty much follow that to the letter.